As the Stage 3 plan is neither complete nor funded, there isn’t a lot of definitive detail.

 Above from Transportation Master Plan, page 123 in the full PDF document or separate map download Map 3 Rapid Transit and Transit Priority Network – Ultimate Network (PDF).

-UPDATE 2018-02-23: There has been a detailed announcement about Stage 2, including a new prospective map for Stage 3 and a new timeline.
+UPDATE 2018-02-23: There has been a detailed announcement about Stage 2, including a new prospective map for Stage 3 (shown at the top of this blog post) and a new timeline.

 Mayor Jim Watson tweeted